Fordham Forward FAQs for Faculty

 Will the Library be open?

-Fordham libraries will be open for faculty and graduate students in Phase Three and for undergraduates in Phase Four of Fordham’s reopening.
+Fordham libraries will be open for faculty and graduate students in advance of the start of classes.
 Six-foot distancing protocols will be facilitated by removing tables and chairs.
 Group study rooms, elevators, lavatories, staff rooms, and lobbies will have signs indicating maximum capacity.

 What should I do upon learning that a student has been diagnosed with COVID-19?

-What should I do when a student who isn’t attending class or completing assignments doesn’t respond to repeated outreach?
+What should I do when an undergraduate student who isn’t attending class or completing assignments doesn’t respond to repeated outreach?

 Please share that information with the relevant class dean and Dean of Student Support and Success.
 In some cases, these are students with whom we have worked and we may be aware of the larger context, or other faculty may have shared similar information.
 The deans will follow up with the student by email and/or by phone.
 They may also contact other faculty who have the student in class, to see if there’s a larger pattern.
 As needed, they will work with the Office of the Dean of Students on further outreach (which may include contacting family members) and referrals to CPS or other offices at the university.